paolog8/zk/.agentic_workflows/flatten_moc.md

     Zettelkasten Notes: You will read the content of all .md files found within the Main_Notes folder.
 These notes have filenames structured as [ID] - [Title].md (e.g., 4a - Some title.md).

-2. Identify and Process Linked Notes:
+2. Create MOC Backup:

+    Before any processing begins, create a copy of the input MOC file.

+    Backup Filename: Append .bak to the original filename (e.g., My MOC.md becomes My MOC.md.bak).
+If a .bak file already exists, you can overwrite it or append a timestamp (e.g., My MOC.md.bak_YYYYMMDD_HHMMSS).

+3. Pre-process Original MOC Content for Consistency:

+    Before starting link replacement, analyze the entire input MOC content.

+    Normalize Indentation: Ensure consistent indentation for list items.
+For nested lists, each level should be indented by 2 spaces relative to its parent.
+Correct any inconsistent leading whitespace.

+    Normalize Headers (if necessary): While MOCs generally have consistent headers, ensure they follow a logical hierarchy (e.g., ## for main sections, ### for subsections).
+If any obvious structural issues are present (e.g., a #### directly under a #), attempt to normalize them to maintain a clear hierarchy.

+4. Iterative Construction of the Flattened MOC:

+    Start with a variable holding the current MOC content, initialized with the pre-processed original MOC content.

-    Identify Links: Scan the input MOC content to find all instances of Obsidian WikiLinks in the format [[Note ID - Note Title]].
+    Loop: While the current MOC content still contains [[Note ID - Note Title]] links:

-    Retrieve Note Content: For each identified link:
+        Find the first occurrence of a [[Note ID - Note Title]] link in the current MOC content.

+        Determine Contextual Indentation and Heading Level:

+            Identify the leading whitespace (indentation) of the line containing the found link.
+This indentation should be preserved for the inserted content.

+            Determine the Markdown heading level of the closest preceding heading in the current MOC content.
+This is the "current effective heading level."

+        On-Demand Note Processing:

-        Parse the Note ID and Note Title from the link.
+            Parse the Note ID and Note Title from this specific link.

             Construct the expected filename: [Note ID] - [Note Title].md.

             Locate and read the content of this file from the Main_Notes folder.

-3. Filter Note Content and Aggregate Sources:

-For each note's content that you retrieve:
+            Filter Content:

-    Remove Tags: Remove all Markdown tags (e.g., #tag, #multi-word/tag, tag:value, key:: value) from the note's content.
+                4.1 Remove Tags: Remove all Markdown tags (e.g., #tag, #multi-word/tag, tag:value, key:: value) from the note's content.

-    Discard "Connections/Related Concepts": Identify and remove any section explicitly titled "Connections", "Related Concepts", "Links", or similar, along with all its sub-content.
+                4.2 Discard "Connections/Related Concepts": Identify and remove any section explicitly titled "Connections", "Related Concepts", "Links", or similar, along with all its sub-content.
 Assume these sections are typically at the end of a note and might be denoted by a heading (e.g., ## Connections).

-    Aggregate Sources:

-        Identify any section explicitly titled "Source", "Sources", "References", or similar.
+            4.3 Extract and Stage Sources (to File): Identify any section explicitly titled "Source", "Sources", "References", or similar.
+Extract the content of this source section and append it to the _moc_sources_staging.md file.
+Ensure each source entry is on a new line.

+            4.4 Determine Header Citation:

+                Analyze the body of the note (after tags and connection sections are removed) for explicit in-text citations.
+Look for common patterns like \citep{...}, \cite{...}, (Author, Year), [Number], etc.

+                If no explicit in-text citations are found in the note's body:

+                    From the source section of the current note being processed (before it's appended to _moc_sources_staging.md), identify the first source entry.

+                    Extract the primary author/organization and year from this first source entry.

+                    Format this as ([Author/Org] Year).

+                If explicit in-text citations are found, no citation is added to the header.

+        Prepare Inserted Content:

-        Extract the content of this section.
+            Take the processed content of the note.

+            Adjust Internal Headings: For every heading (#, ##, ###, etc.) within the note's processed content, increase its level by one hash (#) relative to the current effective heading level of the MOC section.
+For example, if the MOC section is ##, and the note starts with #, it becomes ###.
+If the note starts with ##, it becomes ####, and so on.
+Ensure no heading exceeds ######.

+            Apply Indentation: Apply the leading whitespace of the original link's line to every line of the adjusted note content, including its new title heading.
+If the link was part of a list item (e.g., - [[...]]), ensure the inserted content maintains that list item's indentation.

-        Do not include this source content when replacing the link in the main MOC body.
+        Replace Link: Replace only this single instance of the link in the current MOC content with the following structure, ensuring correct indentation:

-        Collect all extracted source content from all linked notes into a single, comprehensive list.
-This list will form a new "Sources" section at the very end of the flattened MOC.
-Ensure unique source entries if possible (e.g., by de-duplicating exact lines).

-4. Construct the Flattened MOC:

-    Replace Links: In the original MOC content, replace each [[Note ID - Note Title]] link with the processed content of the corresponding note (i.e., after tags and connection sections have been removed).
+        [Original Link's Indentation]### [Note ID] - [Original Note Title] [Optional Citation] [Original Link's Indentation]
+        [Original Link's Indentation][Processed Note Content, with adjusted internal headings and consistent indentation]

+        Where [Optional Citation] is the ([Author/Org] Year) determined in step 4.4, or empty if explicit citations were found in the body.
+        (The ### for the inserted note title is a base suggestion; the agent should determine the appropriate heading level based on the current MOC context and the note's original top-level heading.)

+        Update the current MOC content variable with the result of this replacement.

-    Maintain Structure: Ensure that the original headings and overall structure of the MOC are preserved.
+    Maintain Structure: Ensure that the original MOC headings and overall structure are preserved.
 The inserted note content should flow naturally under the heading where its link originally resided.

+5. Finalize and Append Aggregated Sources:

+    Read the entire content of the _moc_sources_staging.md file.

+    De-duplicate the source entries from the collected content.

-    Append Aggregated Sources: After all links have been replaced, append the collected and de-duplicated aggregated source content under a new, top-level heading at the very end of the MOC, titled ## Sources.
+    Append this de-duplicated, aggregated source content under a new, top-level heading at the very end of the current MOC content, titled ## Sources.

-5. Output:
+6. Output:

-Your output should be the complete, modified MOC .md file content, with all links replaced by processed note content and a consolidated "Sources" section at the end.
+Your output should be the complete, modified MOC .md file content (the final current MOC content variable), with all links replaced by processed note content and a consolidated "Sources" section at the end.

-Example Scenario:
+Staging File Details:

+    _moc_sources_staging.md: This temporary file will be used to accumulate all source entries extracted from individual notes.
+It is built iteratively as links are processed.
+It should be created at the beginning of the process and can be deleted or cleared after the final MOC output is generated.
+Its purpose is to allow for efficient de-duplication of sources at the very end.

+Example Scenario (Illustrating Indentation and Header Adjustment):

 MOC File Content (Provided as Input):